pachterlab/kb_docs/docs/source/index/index_generation.rst

 The files **index.idx** and **t2g.txt** will then be created.

-To download a mouse index for single-nucleus RNA-seq or for analyses that require quantification of nascent and mature RNA (i.e. the **nac** workflow), one can run the following:
+To download a mouse index for single-nucleus RNA-seq or for analyses that require quantification of nascent and mature RNA (i.e. the **nac** workflow), run the following:

 .. code-block:: text